HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/02-zksync_era.md

 #### Note

-In this pallet doesn't have any sense register the verification key before to use it in `submitProof` exstrinsic because the only valid one is `()`: the void key.
+In this pallet it doesn't make sense to register any verification key, because the only valid one is `()`: the void key.

 ### Result